INDECENT ASSAULT LAWYERS | SEX OFFENCE| RAPE OFFENCE

-Our sex offence lawyers are available for consultation at any one of our five offices, and can represent you at any of the eastern Magistrates’ Courts, as well as the Melbourne Magistrates’ Court in the city.
+Our sex offence lawyers are available for consultation at any one of our seven offices, and can represent you at any of the Magistrates’ Courts, as well as the Melbourne Magistrates’ Court in the city.
 Our lawyers are also happy to represent you in regional courts should you be summoned to appear in a different area to where you live.
 This may happen if you live in the eastern suburbs, but have been charged in Melbourne’s west and summoned to appear in a Magistrates’ Court close to the location of the alleged offence.

 If you have been charged with a sexual offence such as rape, indecent assault, or any other sexual charge, arrange to see one of our expert criminal defence lawyers today.
 The penalties for sexual offences are harsh.
 Contact one of our sex offence lawyers to assist you in your matter as soon as possible.